Willowbrook, California: Metro Rail station and lines

-The Willowbrook/Rosa Parks station is a major hub Los Angeles County Metro Rail station on the A Line and C Line.
-The station is located in the Century Freeway (Interstate 105) median, above the intersection of Imperial Highway and Wilmington Avenue in the Willowbrook.
+Willowbrook/Rosa Parks station is a station on the A and C lines of the Los Angeles Metro Rail.
+The station is located in the Century Freeway (Interstate 105) median, above the intersection of Imperial Highway and Wilmington Avenue in Willowbrook.
 It is a major transfer point for commuters.

-As a major transfer station, Willowbrook/Rosa Parks Station also acts as a major bus hub, serving many bus routes operated by LA Metro and other regional/municipal transit agencies.
+As a major transfer station, Willowbrook/Rosa Parks station is also a major bus hub, serving many bus routes operated by LA Metro and other regional/municipal transit agencies.
 The station also has park and ride facilities, including 975 parking spaces and 4 bike lockers.
 To the east of the station is the Metro Rail Operations Center, which is the dispatch hub for all Metro Rail trains.

 Metro Bus routes

 The Los Angeles County Metropolitan Transportation Authority (LA Metro) provides Metro Local bus services to and from the Willowbrook area.

 The Los Angeles County Department of Public Works also operates two shuttle services that serve the Willowbrook area: